ScienceOfComputerProgramming/SCICO-D-21-00202/README.md

   cd LDIR

-4) Execute the following command to translate the ClientServer use case modeled with DRAWIOinto go-code.
+4) Execute the following command to translate the ClientServer use case, modeled with DRAWIO, into go-code.
 The use case may have many configurations, concretely we will compile the configuration termed "One".
 The use case must be exported as xml, concretely this xml is found in "Apps":

   java -jar ./peermodel-translator-2.0.0.jar DRAWIO ./examples/ Apps/ ClientServer One GO-CODE